tombillo1/tombillo1/README.md

   - My main focus is in Software Development with specific interests in Machine Learning & Computer Vision.
   - Through my university, I have gained experience with designing sensor fusion algorithms for autonomous vehicles and am well versed in       testing and protyping code for embedded systems.
   - I have experience with the most prominent data science & deep learning libraries with expertise in Python & C++.
-  - At the moment I am looking for software engineering internships within the United States.